 How the Process Begins

-The life sharing process begins when an individual indicates to their independent supports coordinator that they are interested in Life Sharing as a residential option.
+The life sharing process begins when a person indicates to their independent supports coordinator that they are interested in Life Sharing as a Community Supported Living option.
 This request would then be included in the Individual Support Plan (ISP).
 The Supports Coordinator (SC) contacts life sharing provider agencies through the Allegheny County Office of Developmental Disabilities.
-The individual then has the opportunity to meet with residential providers.
+The interested person then has the opportunity to meet with residential providers.
 The individual, along with their team, chooses the provider that best meets their expressed desires.

-Once ACHIEVA is chosen as the provider, a meeting with the individual and their team is scheduled to gather information that is then used to locate provider families.
+Once ACHIEVA is chosen as the provider, a meeting with the person along with their team is scheduled to gather information that is then used to locate provider families.
 Compatible options are presented to the individual and a meeting with the chosen families is arranged.
 This process embraces ACHIEVA's philosophy of self-determination and individual choice.

 How Families are Chosen